dp247/Freeview-EPG/README.md

 ![image](https://user-images.githubusercontent.com/9065463/235314658-369f0825-692c-4626-8938-d3f60de3d167.png)

-The project works by using Sky's EPG Services or BT's YouView API to parse channel and programme data and then build the resulting dataset into an XMLTV file.
+The project works by using various APIs to parse channel and programme data and then build the resulting dataset into an XMLTV file.
 The file provides a 48h EPG and is automatically updated every 8 hours.
 Metadata is bound by both what the API provides and what can be represented in the XMLTV format (see [here](https://github.com/XMLTV/xmltv/blob/master/xmltv.dtd)), but the aim is to at least provide:

 - Programme title
 - Programme description